mikecann/mikecann.co.uk/public/posts/battletabs-and-fractal/post.md

 title: BattleTabs & Fractal
 ---

-Its been a while since I have posted about BattleTabs but things most definitely haven't been inactive so I think its time for an update!
+Its been a while since I have posted about BattleTabs but things most definitely haven't been standing still, so I think its time for an update!

 # Background